top of page

 Understanding the Craniofacial Advantage

-impacts your overall health.
-But craniofacial specialists take this expertise further; they've mastered the intricate relationships between your jaw, face, and neck through extensive and
+Physical therapy is a specialty rooted in understanding the musculoskeletal system and how it impacts your overall health.
+However, craniofacial specialists take this expertise further; they've mastered the intricate relationships between your jaw, face, and neck through extensive and advanced training.

-work to re-establish the natural balance between your neck and head.
-This allows your jaw to
+Instead of treating your jaw in isolation, craniofacial specialists work to re-establish the natural balance between your neck and head.
+This allows your jaw to rest in a more neutral, correct posture—meaning less pain and better function when you speak, chew, and simply live your life.

 Physical therapist touching the face of a patient to assess and treat the jaw.